benmj/geekwise-angular/week-1-challenge.md

 - The list of todos should be output to the user as an HTML list (`<ul>` filled with `<li>` tags)
 - clicking the todo item marks it as done
     - it's up to you to determine what this looks like.
 How should the user get feedback to know that something happened?
 How can the user see old todos?

+Extra
+- create a button the clears completed todos from the list

+## Gotcha's/Hints

+We were having some issues with JSFiddle throwing errors and saying pieces of our Javascript were undefined.
+On the left sidebar under "Frameworks and Extensions," try toggling between different options on the second `<select>` box -- if you have issues.